-Nice stock sound effects here; this might be one of the last hit songs in North America with a train theme.
+This was the last big "train" hit in America, although the group Train came on the scene soon after.
 Note that the TV series Soul Train had just let go of Don Cornelius in 1993, and was staggering around with a few different hosts trying to find itself again when this song was released.
 So there might have been an intentional continuation of the idea of trains being a metaphor for R&B music here.

-Somebody liked this enough to make it the theme song of the 1996 film High School High, which had a blink-and-miss-it box-office run.
+This was the theme song of the 1996 film High School High, which had a blink-and-miss-it box-office run.
 It starred Jon Lovitz - you almost remember him from the cult-classic animated TV series The Critic.
 The song also appears in the movie Celtic Pride, also from 1996.

 This was released on Atlantic Records, which in the '60s was home to the likes of Ray Charles and Aretha Franklin, but scored their R&B success in the mid-'90s with artists that included Aaliyah, Changing Faces, Mark Morrison and Junior M.A.F.I.A.